New Philadelphia police chief starts amid surge in homicides

 “I appointed Commissioner Outlaw because she has the conviction, courage, and compassion needed to bring long-overdue reform to the Department,” he wrote in a statement.
 “With our support, she will tackle a host of difficult issues like racism and gender discrimination, while leading our administration’s top priority of reducing the gun violence that plagues our city.”

-Outlaw did not respond to a request for comment through the city Friday, but she said at a press conference in December announcing her appointment that she brings a personal understanding to her role.
+Outlaw did not respond to a request for comment through the city Friday, but she said at a news conference in December announcing her appointment that she brings a personal understanding to her role.

 “My sons are 21 and 18.
 I understand the fear that’s out there in our communities of the police.
 I understand the mistrust.
 I understand also, on the other side, why we do what we do in law enforcement,” she said.